Australia's biggest state is best known for its spectacular landscapes, but there is a lot more to discover in Western Australia.

 Explore the gorges of the Bungle Bungles

 Australia has no shortage of striking rock formations, but the Bungle Bungles, in the East Kimberley, is one of the most remarkable.
 This collection of tiger-striped sandstone domes is striking when seen from above.
 To really make the most of the experience, however, you will need to hike through the landscape.
 Walk through the narrow Echidna Chasm, where the towering walls seem to press in on you, and admire the natural amphitheatre of Cathedral Gorge.
+Sign up for a guided tour that offers insight into the local Aboriginal culture as you trek through the jaw-dropping landscape.

 Feel small in the tall tree forests

 In Western Australia's southern region you'll find forests of enormous karri and tingle trees.
 At the town of Walpole you can wander past – and even through – 400-year-old specimens on the Ancient Empire Walk, or walk through the canopy on the Valley of the Giants Treetop Walk.
-For a real thrill, try ascending the 61 metre (200 foot) Gloucester Tree at the town of Pemberton, which is so tall it was once used as a fire lookout.
+For a real thrill, try ascending the 61-metre (200-foot) Gloucester Tree at the town of Pemberton, which is so tall it was once used as a fire lookout.
 The Southern Forests are arguably at their best in spring, when a carpet of wildflowers bursts into bloom, but they're memorable at any time of year.

 Make your trip happen